 Rootwood Cider is a small craft cider company started by the Koenig family in Manson, WA.
 Jim & Cheryl Koenig farm more than 50 acres of apples (as well as some cherries) between three orchards.
 Together, with their three daughters and their husbands, Rootwood Cider produces craft cider using apples primarily from their orchards, which include ten cider-specific varieties.
 In 2015, the first tasting room was opened in downtown Manson and has continued to be an outlet to provide tasting flights, glass pours, bottle sales, growler fills as well as a selection of charcuterie.
-The newest addition to Rootwood Cider is the completion of a tasting room at the production facility slated to open Summer 2018.
+The newest addition to Rootwood Cider is the completion of a tasting room at the production facility which opened in the Summer of 2018.

 Drawing on more than 100 years of apple farming traditions in our family, in 2015 we launched a cider brand focused on producing small-batch cider made from fresh pressed apples.
 With the addition of ten cider-specific apple varieties to our orchard, we've been able to incorporate a wide variety of apples in our cider blends.